QuantEcon/lecture-source-jl/rst_files/julia_by_example.rst

 The chief issue is that the algorithm (finding a fixed point) is reusable and generic, while the function we calculate ``p + β * v`` is specific to our problem

-A key feature of languages like Julia, is the ability to efficiently handle functions passed to other functions
+A key feature of languages like Julia is the ability to efficiently handle functions passed to other functions:

 .. code-block:: julia